dashbaord202401/888666-stackmates/connection/README.md

 Mass Onboarding to blockchain for the greater good requires real human connections.

+1. Loyalty is valuable
-1. Decentralization doesn't matter until it does.
+2. Decentralization doesn't matter until it does.
+3. Games essential to learning with low stakes price of failure.
+4. Should not have to be crypto geek to get [airdrops](https://twitter.com/ayyyeandy/status/1743733461142175959?t=oRP84LCsN7w8kvAAmxr0mg&s=03)

 ## Hypothesis

 Games will form the glue that connect people to shape culture.

-The simplest game is collecting and swaping things.
+- The simplest game is collecting and swaping things.
+(Marketing)

 ## Code